eldiankyo/cc-chatgpt/README.md

 python3 server.py
 ```

-In Minecraft run the following in a CraftOS terminal:
+Open Minecraft, go to a computer, and paste the following into the CraftOS terminal:
 ```bash
 wget https://raw.githubusercontent.com/eldiankyo/cc-chatgpt/main/chatgpt.lua
 ```